When does my license expire?

 Are your courses approved by both the AARC and the Arizona State Board of Respiratory Care Examiners (ASBRCE)?

 Our courses are approved by the AARC and accepted by the ASBRCE.
+To see our AARC approvals click here.

 How much does my renewal cost?